 This is one of the biggest topics of debate when it comes to photography and lenses.
 Should you use a UV filter on your dslr?
 Well some big photographers do not.
 Some do.
 I do sometimes.
 Here is my experience and opinions on when you should or should not use them.

-Now, the main reason to use a UV filter is to protect your lens.
-And this is true in more than one way.
+And this is important in more than one way.
 First and most obvious, it's nice to have them incase you accidently bump your lens on something breaking your cheap UV filter instead of chipping the front element of your lens.
 This is even more important when you have expensive lenses.
+Also as mentioned in #1, they will help weather seal your lens.

 Here is an example.
 I was shooting the Santa Monica pier one night when the waves were about three to four feet.
 It was throwing up a salty mist that would collect on my dslr and my lens creating a sticky film.
 When I tried to wipe this film off it would smear everywhere.
 Then it gets on your micro fiber cloth and you have to keep using clean cloths to try to get it off, in my case the inside of my shirt.